The best TV to buy in 2023, according to our readers

 Get the Samsung 'The Frame' TV on sale now

-When you're not streaming shows or movies on Samsung "The Frame," the 4K set displays preprogrammed artwork, from Picasso to Basquiat, on its matte screen.
+When you're not streaming shows or movies on Samsung "The Frame," the 4K set displays preprogrammed artwork, from Monet to Van Gogh, on its matte screen.
 It can also display family vacation photos that you've uploaded to "The Frame" from your phone or USB flash drive.
 So, yes, this TV puts on a show whether it's on -- or off.

 The 2022 model has the same gorgeous quantum-dot picture as the 2021 model.
 And like the 2021 model, the latest version upscales TV and movies to 4K.
 The 2022 "The Frame" boasts a new matte display with anti-glare, anti-reflection and anti-fingerprint properties.